-Each German State had its own colours which appeared primarily on the circular cockade worn below the Reich cockade on the front of the peaked and field cap, and on the left side of the helmet.
+Each German State had its own colors which appeared primarily on the circular cockade worn below the Reich cockade on the front of the peaked and field cap, and on the left side of the helmet.

-Those units entitled to wear the Jaeger shako (except Saxony), hussar colback, and lancer czapka, wore an oval cockade on the front of the head-dress.
+Those units entitled to wear the Jaeger shako (except Saxony), hussar col back, and lancer czapka, wore an oval cockade on the front of the head-dress.

 re-enlistment lace, sword knots, trumpet cords, and were painted on some drum hoops.
 Also the State coat of arms appeared on the helmet and shako plates, buttons, buckles, and on some sword hilts.